valory-xyz/autonolas-tokenomics/README.md

 ## Introduction

-This repository contains the tokenomics part of onchain-protocol contracts.
+This repository contains the Autonolas tokenomics part of onchain-protocol contracts.

 A graphical overview is available here: